HobbaZ/book--searcher/README.md

 4. Open a new Terminal in VS Code and type ```npm install``` to install the repo dependencies.

-5. Finally, type ```npm start``` into the terminal and navigate to localhost:3008 in your web browser.
+5. Finally, type ```npm run develop``` into the terminal and navigate to localhost:3001 in your web browser.

 ## Features
+- Implements GraphQL api, replacing existing RESTful api
+- Save books to a book list

 ## Technology
 - React
 - Heroku
+- GraphQL
-- Apollo
+- MongoDB Atlas

 ## Contributors
 [Zachary Hobba](https://github.com/HobbaZ)